Resident doctors set to strike again in lead up to Christmas

-In a press release published by the BMA, Dr Jack Fletcher, the chair of the BMA’s resident doctors committee (RDC), announced how the Government has failed to fulfil the needs of resident doctors.
+In a press release published by the British Medical Association (BMA), Dr Jack Fletcher, the chair of the BMA’s resident doctors committee (RDC), announced how the Government has failed to fulfil the needs of resident doctors.

 He criticised the Government for their ineffective action to “fix the job crisis” and decide a suitable pay cut which truly values resident doctors.

-Ultimately, if a decision is made before the strike actions take place then “these do not need to go ahead”, says Dr Fletcher.
+Ultimately, if a decision is made before the strike actions take place then they do not need to go ahead.

 However, Wes Streeting, the Secretary of State for Health and Social Care, announced on Sky News his frustration towards the BMA and their decision to continue strike action, referring to them as “irresponsible” and “unnecessary”.

-He added he refuses to increase doctors’ pay but will aim to tackle how to manage the job crisis.
+He stated he refuses to increase doctors’ pay but will aim to tackle how to manage the job crisis.

-Daniel Aziz, 24, a fifth year medical student said: “a negative of the strikes is that it has made the public lose trust in the healthcare system” but he emphasised his support for strikes adding “doctors who really want to work are going without jobs”.
+Daniel Aziz, 24, a fifth year medical student said: “A negative of the strikes is that it has made the public lose trust in the healthcare system.”

-In contrast, another medical student, Harry Gilbert, 18, said he has a mixed view on the strikes and stated his worry for the “vast amount of patients that might have delayed treatments”
+In contrast, another medical student, Harry Gilbert, 18, stated he has a mixed view on the strikes and said: “I’m worried for the vast amount of patients that might have delayed treatments.”

 Ultimately they agreed it was the government who was responsible for resolving these issues.